Crown Hill Cemetery: History

+19th century

 Crown Hill was not Indianapolis's first major cemetery.
 Alexander Ralston included a cemetery site in his 1821 plan of Indianapolis at the south end of Kentucky Avenue, where it intersects South and West Streets.
 Prior to the establishment of Crown Hill Cemetery in 1863, the city's main cemetery was expanded in the 1830s to create the 25 acre Greenlawn Cemetery on the city's southwest side.
 During the Civil War, Greenlawn was quickly filling with burials of Union soldiers and Confederate prisoners of war and faced encroachment from west side industrial development.
 By the end of the 1870s it was closed to further interments due to lack of space.

 The normal demands of a growing city, along with the capacity issues at Greenlawn, prompted a group of Indianapolis's civic-minded men to establish a new and larger cemetery within five miles of the city.
 On September 12, 1863, the men met with John Chislett Sr, a Pittsburgh landscape architect and cemetery superintendent, to discuss ideas for a cemetery that would be based on the park-like settings becoming popular in Europe, most notably the Pere Lachaise Cemetery in Paris.
 On September 25, 1863, the group formed the Association of Crown Hill.
 Its selection committee bought a 166 acre farm and tree nursery owned by Martin Williams for $51,500.
 The site for the new cemetery at Strawberry Hill, a high point overlooking Indianapolis, was 2.8 mi northwest of the city.
 The committee also acquired adjacent acreage of naturally rolling terrain from other sources.
 On October 22, 1863, a 30-member Board of Corporators (trustees) formally established Crown Hill as a privately owned cemetery.